Zion serves the Muscatine Community and Beyond

 - “Operation Christmas Child”

 - We are engaged in ministries that impact our others around the world:

-- World hunger: each month on the 3rd Sunday all quarters in the offering plate are designated to assist with world hunger.
+- Each month on the 3rd Sunday all quarters in the offering plate are designated to assist with World Hunger.
 Our youth collect money to be used through a ministry called “God’s Global Barnyard” which people around the world use to purchase animals and tools for people to make a sustainable living and to feed their families.

 - Zion Lutheran Church has an active relationship with our companion congregation, the Kihirio Lutheran Parish in Tanzania.
 We pray for each other daily and frequent trips are made by both members of our congregation as well as some from the Kihirio Lutheran Parish.